maduhu/Documentation/ILP/ledger-adapter.md

 ### WebSocket Authentication

-Non-administrative clients MUST authenticate themselves using a token in the `token` query parameter.
+Clients MUST authenticate themselves using a token in the `token` query parameter.
 The authentication you use when opening the connection applies to all subscriptions made in the connection.
 Non-admin clients can only subscribe to changes to the account they own.

 A ledger MUST support multiple independent WebSocket connections with the same authentication.
 (This provides connection redundancy for notifications, which is important for ILP connectors.)

 ### WebSocket Messages

-After the connection is established, the client and ledger communicate by passing [JSON-RPC 2.0](http://www.jsonrpc.org/specification) messages back and forth.
+After the connection is established, the client and ledger communicate by passing messages back and forth in [JSON-RPC 2.0](http://www.jsonrpc.org/specification) format.
 Both the client and ledger can take the roles of "client" and "server" in JSON-RPC terms.
 The client can submit requests to subscribe or unsubscribe from specific categories of message.
 The ledger responds directly to the client's requests with confirmation messages, and also sends "notification" requests to the client.
 (Notifications are identified by the `id` value `null`.)

 The only subscription type defined at this time is "Subscribe to Account."